CNAME Lookup

 What are the restrictions regarding using CNAME records?

 CNAME records have some limitations.
-For one, a domain or subdomain can only have one CNAME record, and this must always point to another domain name, not an IP address.
-CNAME records cannot coexist with any other record type (like an A, MX, or NS record) for the same domain (DNSSEC records are an exception to this rule).
-Consequently, root domains cannot use CNAMEs as they require essential start of authority (SOA) and NS records.
-Additionally, MX and NS records must not point to a domain that has a CNAME record.
+For one, a domain or subdomain can only have one CNAME record, as the DNS needs to know where exactly to point the next DNS request.
+CNAME records cannot coexist with any other record type (like A, MX, or NS records) for the same domain (DNSSEC records are an exception to this rule).
+Because of this, CNAME records cannot be used at the zone apex (root domain), since SOA and NS records are required at that level.
+Additionally, MX and NS records must not point to a domain that has a canonical name record (they must point to domains with A or AAAA records).

 These restrictions are detailed in certain sections 10.1 and 10.3 of RFC 2181 and section 3.6 of RFC 1034.